OpenAstronomy/openastronomy.github.io/_projects/2019/ctlearn/optimization.md

 ##### GSOC MIDTERM

-* Automate the generation/update of configuration files.
 * Implement the calculation of useful metrics from a prediction file.
-* Implement grid searches in (a)the hyperparameter (sub)space making use of the two tools above.
+* Implement iterative grid and random searches in (a)the hyperparameter (sub)space.
 * Have all code and documentation in GitHub.

 ##### GSOC FINAL

-* Complete a coarse grid search for the single_tel model.
+* Complete coarse iterative grid and random searches for the single_tel model.
-* Complete a coarse grid search for the cnn_rnn model.
+* Complete coarse iterative grid and random searches for the cnn_rnn model.
 * Implement other optimization searches, e.g., random search, genetic algorithms, Bayesian optimization, etc. (time permitting).
 * Have all code, documentation, and plots in GitHub.